RMAELILLA/Inheritance-Calculator/README.md

 # Inheritance-Calculator
+This program act as a calculator from an inherited class python file.

 # ❓ How this program run:
 - opens the folder/file with any coding platform that can read python